 The implants are 2 millimeter in size and are the product of microscale continuous projection printing method (μCPP) tech. μCPP allowed the researchers to print 3D biomimetic hydrogel scaffolds that met the exact dimensions of the rodent spinal cord in 1.6 seconds, so the process is also lightning fast.
 “This shows the flexibility of our 3D printing technology,” said co-first author Wei Zhu, PhD, nanoengineering postdoctoral fellow.
 “We can quickly print out an implant that’s just right to match the injured site of the host spinal cord regardless of the size and shape.”

 The researchers loaded them with neural stem cells and inserted them into sites of severe spinal cord injury in rats.
 Then, they observed that new spinal cord tissue had regrown completely where the injury was, connecting the severed ends of the host spinal cord.
 All of the specimen rats gained back significant functional motor improvement in their back legs.
 Having accomplished this feat with rats, the researchers will move the research further with larger animals eventually.

 All the specimen’s circulatory systems made their way into the implants, forming functioning networks of blood vessels.
 This helps the neural stem cells survive.
-While previous attempts at printing these scaffolds have been good, researchers often faced the obstacle of proper vascularisation.
 The researchers developed scaffolds with high compatibility that the host body naturally handles most of the connection repair.